Learn System Design

 Approach

-The worst approach is to have the Chat Server accept the attachment media and save it in our database.
+The worst approach is to have the Chat Server accept the attachment media over our websocket connection and save it in our database.
 Then we'll need to add an additional message type for users to retrieve attachments.

 Challenges

 This is not a good solution.
-First, most databases (in this case MySQL) aren't going to be optimized for handling binary blobs.
+First, most databases (including DynamoDB) aren't optimized for handling large binary blobs.
 Second, we're crippling the bandwidth available to our Chat Servers by occupying them with comparitively dumb storage and retrieval.
+There are better solutions!

 Good Solution: Send attachments via chat server